alexmx/Insider/README.md

 * **Library**: `http://localhost:8080/library`
 * **tmp**: `http://localhost:8080/tmp`

 You can create new folders.
-Upload, download, move, remove files/folders from application sandbox.
+Upload, download, move, remove files / folders from application sandbox.

 ## License
 This project is licensed under the terms of the MIT license.
 See the LICENSE file.